-Us PC players can hardly take a peek at social media without growing green like a goblin with envy.
+So you want Spider-Man games on the PC?
+Us desktop folk can hardly take a peek at social media without growing green like a goblin with envy.
 Our console compatriots have been gleefully uploading Instagram-worthy photos of their brilliant time swinging around New York City as everyone’s favourite arachnid-base superhero.
-Yep, Marvel’s Spider-Man landed on PlayStation 4 and we couldn’t deny that we’d love to be launching ourselves across the summits of New York City’s tall towers too.

 The best games like Spider-Man on PC are:

 One of the core appeals of any Spider-Man game is the feel of tumbling through the sky at high speed.
 To that end, it would be remiss of us not to include Sunset Overdrive in this list – a zany game that sees developer Insomniac perfect their aerial formula.
 In this bright action-adventure game, you’ll find yourself in the zippy shoes of a FizzCo employee facing a wave of mutants infected by the company’s energy drink Overcharge Delirium XT.
 At least it’s tastier than being bitten by a spider.

 What makes this feel like a Spider-Man game is its amazing sense of momentum.
 As you dart through Insomniac’s colourful metropolis of Sunset City and hit the ground, you’ll be straight off again in the blink of an eye.
 Sure, Sunset Overdrive will have you trading web slinging for rail-grinding, but it is its wondrous physics that make its thrilling parkour stand out.
 It isn’t surprising that Insomniac’s Creative Director has credited the game with laying the foundation for our friendly neighbourhood web slinger.